As we get up there in years, you’ll notice that hair pops out in places you least expect it to.

 You could resort to pulling them out with your fingers, scissors or use tweezers.

-All of which aren’t very efficient to do the job.
+All of which isn’t very efficient to do the job.
 Using the latter two can be dangerous if you aren’t careful.

 Fortunately grooming companies have this figured out and have tools that can not only trim annoying nose hair but also ear hair.